zetavg/chromium-website/site/administrators/mac-quick-start/index.md

 recommended for making persistent changes to policy, since macOS will rewrite the file with settings configured through Workgroup Manager.

+Recent versions of macOS may cache values from these files and so you may need to run `defaults read "/Library/Managed Preferences/`... before changes will be noticed.
+This can also apply if a plist file is deleted, in which case that same command is needed for macOS to notice the deletion.

 Chrome on macOS does not show unknown policies on the chrome://policy page.
 If you don't find a policy you have set there check if the name is spelled correctly and if the policy is actually supported on the macOS platform.